 The following are commonly utilized properties:

 Anchored controls if physics affects the position of the part.
 When this property is set to true, the part never changes position due to gravity or any other force.
-You should anchor most parts in your experience or gravity and physics will affect your parts as soon as the experience runs.
+You should anchor most parts in your game or gravity and physics will affect your parts as soon as the game runs.

 Transparency sets a part's visibility to any value between the default value of 0 (fully visible) and 1 (fully transparent).
 If you have many partially transparent parts, they can slow down performance.
 To alleviate this, merge them using solid modeling.

-The Part button inserts a new part into the workspace.
-Clicking the small dropdown arrow on the button lets you select either Block, Sphere, Wedge, Corner Wedge, or Cylinder.
+The Part insertion button, accessible from the Home and Model tab toolbars, inserts a new part into the workspace.
+Click‑holding over the small corner arrow on the button lets you select either Block, Sphere, Wedge, Corner Wedge, or Cylinder.

 You can move, scale, and rotate selected parts either through modeling tools or by setting a new position, size, or orientation in the Properties window.